 In terms of seasonal events, there’s obviously Independence Day at the beginning of the month.
-“Disney’s Celebrate America! — A Fourth of July Concert in the Sky” is the special Independence Day weekend fireworks show, which is shown July 1 to 4, 2017 (weather permitting).
+“Disney’s Celebrate America! — A Fourth of July Concert in the Sky” is the special Independence Day weekend fireworks show, which is expected to be shown July 1 to 4 (weather permitting).

 This fireworks spectacular gets guests in the star-spangled spirit with brilliant fireworks in the night sky to the sounds of patriotic songs.
 Check out our Tips for Photographing Fireworks post to take your great photos of this show!
 There is also a special patriotic Flag Retreat ceremony on July 4.

 Over at Disney California Adventure, a special patriotic pre-show runs before both World of Color showings on July 4 only.
 Because of this, we typically recommend doing the Independence Day fireworks at Disneyland on July 3, and visiting Disney California Adventure on July 4.
 This is also the best approach in terms of crowds.

 In terms of July attraction closures, we have what’s possibly a partial list on the Disneyland Refurbishment Calendar.
 Usually, Disneyland announces refurbishments a couple of months in advance, so that’s probably not the final list for July 2023 quite yet.

 July Disneyland Crowd Calendar